FlipDyn with Control: Resource Takeover Games with Dynamics: FlipDyn-Con for LQ Problems

-Lemma~\ref{lem:linear_control_policy_bounds} provides a linear state-feedback control for the defender (resp. adversary) and enables us to compute bounds on the saddle-point values independent of the state $x$ backward in time.
+The proof is derived in Appendix~\ref{app:Lemma_1}.
+Lemma~\ref{lem:linear_control_policy_bounds} provides a linear state-feedback control pair that facilitates the computation of bounds on the saddle-point values independent of the state $x$, recursively backward in time.
 More importantly, condition~\eqref{eq:suff_cond_eta_bounds} serves as a relaxation for~\eqref{eq:exact_sol_non_in_x}.
-Such a relaxation enables us to determine an upper and lower bound in a semi-definite sense, for the saddle-point value parameters using the scalars $\overline{\eta}_{k}$ and $\underline{\eta}_{k}$, which can be used to approximately compute the saddle-point value parameters recursively.
-Therefore, following the same methodology from~\cite{FlipDyn_banik2022}, for the $n-$dimensional case, we will solve for an approximate NE takeover strategies and saddle-point values using the parameterization,
+Such a relaxation enables us to determine an upper and lower bound in a semi-definite sense, for the saddle-point value parameters using the scalars $\overline{\eta}_{k}$ and $\underline{\eta}_{k}$.
+Building on the methodology from~\cite{FlipDyn_banik2022}, we extend this approach to the $n-$dimensional case by solving for approximate NE takeover strategies and saddle-point values using the parameterization: